seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 51</h2>

-Positive and negative lookahead, reuse patterns using capture groups, use capture groups to search and replace, and remove whitespace from start and end. #100DaysOfCode
+Change the prototype to a new object, remember to set the constructor property when changing the prototype, understand where an object's prototype comes from, and understand the prototype chain.Positive and negative lookahead, reuse patterns using capture groups, use capture groups to search and replace, and remove whitespace from start and end. #100DaysOfCode

 <h2>Day 52</h2>